 The décor is a mix of shipping and sea-themed bespoke vintage pieces, driftwood cladding and dark panelling.
 I loved all the little details, right down to the engraved slates that the desserts were served on to a huge ship’s bust mounted to the wall.

-As I said at the beginning, one thing that we always look for when visiting a new pub is if it’s dog-friendly.
+As I said at the beginning, one thing that we always look for when trying a new pub is whether it’s dog-friendly.
 The Hope and Anchor welcomes well-behaved dogs, and the lovely waiter even brought out a water bowl for the pup when we walked him into the bar after our meal.
+If you’re looking for dog-friendly places in the UK near you, check out the More Than #DogDaysOut tool – it’s full of “tried and tested” suggestions from other UK bloggers.

 Hope and Anchor – what’s the verdict?